trawat87/book/chapters/in/aws-auroradb.md

 ### Reboot

 This action will kill all active sessions on the database and restart the servers.
-All uncommitted transaction will be lost
+All uncommitted transactions will be lost.

 ### Delete